Guttmacher Institute

-The Guttmacher Institute is a research and policy NGO that aims to improve sexual health and expand reproductive rights worldwide.
+The Guttmacher Institute is an American research and policy NGO that aims to improve sexual health and expand reproductive rights worldwide.
 The organization was started in 1968 as part of Planned Parenthood; it became independent from Planned Parenthood in 2007.
 It functions as both a research and educational organization.
 It operates mainly in the United States, and also in developing countries.

 The institute is named after obstetrician-gynecologist and former president of Planned Parenthood Alan F. Guttmacher.
 The Guttmacher Institute has many sources of funding nationally and internationally.
 One of its projects is keeping a running list of the reproductive health laws and policies throughout the United States.
 As of April 2025 Jonathan Wittenberg and Destiny Lopez are co-presidents and co-CEOs.

 History

 Founded in 1968, the Guttmacher Institute was originally called the Center for Family Planning Program Development and was a branch of Planned Parenthood.
 After Alan Guttmacher's death, the Center for Family Planning Program Development was renamed and became an independent non-profit organization.
 In 2007, the organization officially split from Planned Parenthood.